European History - From Prehistory To 19TH Century

 The Great Famine of 1315-17 affected Scandinavia,

-Germany, British Isles, Netherlands, Belgium and other areas of Northern
+Germany, the British Isles, the Netherlands, Belgium, and other areas of Northern

 Europe.
-It occurred due to severe cold weather of 1315 and continued till harvest
+It occurred due to severe cold weather in 1315 and continued till harvest

 decreased to low levels.